Grisgram/gml-highscorer/README.md

 This library is also packaged into my [gml-raptor](https://github.com/Grisgram/gml-raptor) platform, where it is super-easy to save and restore your highscore lists by simply adding them to raptor's `GLOBALDATA` struct or attaching it to the `data` member of your _MainRoomController_, whatever you prefer.

 ### Personal note
+You may use this library for your own projects, even commercial.
+Crediting me makes me happy!<br/>
 As always, if you like what you see, please ✨ the repository and consider following me.
 The more reach these libraries get, the better they can evolve!

 If you have an idea, how to improve this library, just open a pull request!
 I will gladly accept contributions as long as they fit the spirit of the library.